What is an inclusive climate survey?

 Milem, J. F., Chang, M. J., & Antonio, A. L. (2005).
 Making diversity work on campus: A research-based perspective (Report).
 Association of American Colleges and Universities.

-How is this different from the typical student or employee survey?
+How is an inclusive climate survey different from the typical student or employee survey?

 Student and employee surveys are important opportunities to tell our organizational leaders and decision-makers how you feel.
-This is the first survey that focuses in depth on perceptions of equity, diversity, and inclusion among students, faculty, and staff at Arizona Arts.
+The inclusive climate survey is the first survey that focused in depth on perceptions of equity, diversity, and inclusion among students, faculty, and staff at Arizona Arts.

-The survey will begin on February 20, 2023 and will be open for approximately three weeks.
+The survey began on February 20, 2023 and remained open for approximately five weeks.

-Yes, your responses to the survey will be strictly confidential and will not be part of any academic, employment, or disciplinary record.
+Yes, participants’ responses to the survey were strictly confidential and not part of any academic, employment, or disciplinary record.

-The survey information will be used in ways that adhere to the University of Arizona’s stringent privacy and security policies.
-Your personal identifiable information will be stored in secure systems accessible only to the outside data analyst, Dr. Sarah Kyte, Senior Research Scientist with the UA’s office of Student Success and Retention Innovation.
-De-identified data will be reported in aggregate form and will not be linked to specific individuals.
-We will not report any sample sizes that are less than 10 to support confidentiality.
-Email address will be retained solely for the purpose of reminders.
+The use of survey information adheres to the University of Arizona’s stringent privacy and security policies.
+Personal identifiable information is stored in secure systems accessible only to the data analyst, Dr. Sarah Kyte, Senior Research Scientist with the UA’s office of Student Success and Retention Innovation.
+De-identified data are reported in aggregate form and are not linked to specific individuals.
+We did not report any sample sizes that are less than 10 to support confidentiality.

 Visit the University’s Privacy website to learn more about the University’s privacy guidelines.

-There will be no direct impact on your role at Arizona Arts or College of Fine Arts.
-We will use summary reports containing de-identified aggregate results to create an action plan and measurable goals to improve the learning and working environments within Arizona Arts.
+There were no direct impacts on participants’ roles at Arizona Arts or College of Fine Arts.
+We produced summary and detailed reports containing de-identified aggregate results to create an action plan and measurable goals to improve the learning and working environments within Arizona Arts.

-Why are you asking about my demographic information?
+Why did you ask questions about demographic information?

-The inclusive climate survey aims to extend knowledge of the demographic make-up of Arizona Arts and the College of Fine Arts by utilizing categories and characteristics not currently included in the University’s student and employee databases.
+One aim of the inclusive climate survey was to extend knowledge of the demographic make-up of Arizona Arts and the College of Fine Arts by utilizing categories and characteristics not currently included in the University’s student and employee databases.

 Who do I contact if I have questions or concerns?